ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 #### Example 3: 256 serial tasks running across two nodes

-For our first example, we will run 256 single-core copies of the `xthi` program (which prints process/thread placement) across two ARCHER2 compute nodes with each copy of `xthi` pinned to a different core.
+For our third example, we will run 256 single-core copies of the `xthi` program (which prints process/thread placement) across two ARCHER2 compute nodes with each copy of `xthi` pinned to a different core.
 We will use `genmaskcpu` to generate the correct binding mask for each subjob.
 We will also illustrate a mechnism for getting the